ajblog/news-aggregator-react/README.md

 ```bash
 # Build production image
 docker build -f ./Dockerfile.prod -t ${container-name}:${container-version} .
 # Run production container
 docker run -p ${PORT}:80 --rm ${container-name}:${container-version}
 ```

-Replace `PORT` and `container-name` and `container-version` and with your desired port number.
+Replace `PORT` and `container-name` and `container-version` with your desired values.
 The container will be automatically removed when stopped due to the `--rm` flag.

 ### Port Mapping Explanation